maliouache/KARSTGEN/README.md

 Aliouache M., Jourde H. and Wang X. (2023) KARSTGEN : Incipient karst genesis in fractured carbonate rocks, Github: https://www.github.com/maliouache/KARSTGEN

 ## Description:
 This code simulate incipient karst genesis in fractured carbonate rocks for 2D discrete fracture networks.
-It couples fluid flow and reactive solute transport in fractures using a two parrallel plates model.
+It couples fluid flow and reactive solute transport in fractures using a two parrallel plates model (Aliouache et al., 2019).
 1. One dimensional discretization (segments) for flow and transport models
 2. Mass conservation at intersections
 3. Model only advective flux in network; complete mixing of solute at nodes